 It’s fair to say that shed interiors don’t have to be treated, especially if only being used as over-spill storage from the house.
-This said however, garden sheds are increasingly being used as workshops, summerhouses and other places of work and relaxation, where time is spent and enjoyed.
+This said however, garden sheds are increasingly being used as workshops, summerhouses, and other places of work and relaxation, where time is spent and enjoyed.

 Floors and walls can be easily sealed against dust, dirt and general grime with an interior wood oil or garden paint.
 This means that mud, water and other contaminates will not penetrate and spoil the appearance of the wood grain.
-They also make the wood water, liquid and stain resistant meaning that dirt, moisture and spillages can be easily wiped clean without leaving a stain or mark.
+They also make the wood water, liquid, and stain resistant meaning that dirt, moisture, and spillages can be easily wiped clean without leaving a stain or mark.

 Painting interior shed walls in pastel shades or vibrant colours will compliment its intended purpose bringing a uniqueness to your shed.
 Adding an entrance mat, some pictures or shelves to the walls completes the transformation.
-Paint all 4 walls the same colour, go for the 2 and 2 approach or paint all the walls in different colours.
+Paint all 4 walls the same colour, go for the 2 and 2 approach or paint all four walls in different colours.
 The possibilities are endless.

 How to protect shed interiors

 The key to a shed transformation is picking the right products and colours.
 Here we’ve short listed just a couple that should cover most styles and tastes.

 Wood oils for interior shed care